145brice/Edge-landings/DATABASE_SETUP.md

    - These are automatically set by Vercel

 5. **Redeploy**
-   - After linking KV, Vercel will automatically redeploy
+   - After adding KV, Vercel will automatically redeploy
    - Or manually trigger a redeploy from the Deployments tab
+   - Wait for deployment to complete (1-2 minutes)

 ### What Gets Stored: